Social media sensation Judge Frank Caprio on compassion, kindness and his cancer diagnosis

 "It's not a pleasant experience to go to bed at night, say your prayers.
 And suddenly you have one extra thing you have to ask for.
 And that is, please help the treatment be successful for the pancreatic cancer.
 And I think we're on the way," said Caprio.

-The kindness and compassion that Caprio showed in the courtroom are finding their way back to him in the form of letters and gifts he's received.
-There are thousands of them, with heartfelt messages pouring in from some of the judge's more famous fans, including actors Viola Davis and Sebastian Maniscalco and singer Jewel.
+The kindness and compassion that Caprio showed in the courtroom are finding their way back to him in the form of letters and gifts.
+There are thousands for him, with heartfelt messages pouring in from some of the judge's more famous fans, including actors Viola Davis and Sebastian Maniscalco and singer Jewel.

 The Frank Caprio way

-Together with CBS correspondent David Begnaud, Caprio visited the courtroom he called home for 38 years before retiring in 2023.
+Together with CBS News contributor David Begnaud, Caprio visited the courtroom he called home for 38 years before retiring in 2023.

 During their visit, Caprio recalled memorable cases, like that of Victor Colella, a 96-year-old man charged with a school zone violation while taking his handicapped son to a doctor's appointment.
 Caprio dismissed the case, praising Colella for his dedication to his family.